deepwatrcreatur/alexa-glucose-graph/README.md

 # Alexa Nightscout Skill

-This Alexa skill retrieves glucose measurements from a Nightscout instance and displays a graph on an Amazon Echo Show.
+This Alexa skill retrieves glucose measurements from a Nightscout instance and displays a table on an Amazon Echo Show.

 ## Overview

-The skill interfaces with a Nightscout server to fetch real-time glucose data and presents it to users via voice responses and a visual graph on Echo Show devices.
+The skill interfaces with a Nightscout server to fetch real-time glucose data and presents it to users as a table on Echo Show devices.
 It is powered by an AWS Lambda function that processes requests and handles data retrieval.

 ## Environmental Variables